nastynorm/table-tennis-scoreboard/README.md

 ## ✅ Result

-Pi Zero 2 W boots directly into your table tennis scoreboard in full-screen Chromium, running locally with `serve`.
+Pi 4 boots directly into your table tennis scoreboard in full-screen Chromium, running locally with `serve`.
 No manual commands needed after boot.

-I can also provide a single ready-to-copy autostart + systemd + sleep timing config that’s guaranteed to work on Pi Zero 2 W — so you just flash, clone, and reboot.
+The Pi 4 setup includes optimized configurations for dual display support and enhanced performance.
+Check the `raspberry-pi-4/` directory for advanced setup options including dual HDMI configurations.

 ## Add On-Screen Keyboard